 It is worth noting that an admissions process that is based on human judgments rather than formulas requires a substantially larger degree of direct involvement by the faculty than would otherwise be needed.
 Each year AEPE reviewed the process and made needed adjustments.
-Faculty are directly involved throughout the admissions process -- in policy development, in oversight, monitoring, and review of the process, and in training of the readers.
+Faculty are directly involved throughout the admissions process - in policy development, in oversight, monitoring, and review of the process, and in training of the readers.
 The process was not a static one.
 Rather the AEPE committee reviewed the process each year since its inception and has made changes each year based on the experiences in previous years.
 The committee also recognized that the freshman admissions process had to be grounded in fundamental principles that articulate institutional goals and objectives.
 The AEPE committee had from the start a sense of the nature of these principles, but only articulated them more precisely as the process evolved.
 The following Guiding Principles for Undergraduate Admission were developed and approved by the Committee:

-1. The admissions process honors academic achievement and accords priority to students of exceptional academic accomplishment.
-At the same time, the decision-making process employs a broad and multifaceted definition of merit, including an assessment of contributions that a student will make to the intellectual, cultural, or other aspects of campus life.

-2. Each applicant is judged individually and comprehensively and all achievements are evaluated in the context in which the student learned and lived, as well as the opportunities available to the student and how he or she responded to challenges. !In keeping with Berkeley's status as a public institution, ability to pay fees and expenses is never a criterion in the admission decision.

-3. The admission process should select students of whom the campus will be proud, and who give evidence that they will use their education to make contributions to the intellectual, cultural, social, and political life of the State and the Nation.

-4. The admissions process should further the Regents' Policy that each campus should enroll a "...student body... that encompasses the broad diversity of cultural, racial, geographic, and socio-economic backgrounds characteristic of California."
-The process must also comport with state law, including Proposition 209.

-5. The admissions process should select only those students whose academic preparation ensures a strong likelihood that they will persist to graduation.
+- 1. The admissions process honors academic achievement and accords priority to students of exceptional academic accomplishment.
+At the same time, the decision-making process employs a broad and multifaceted definition of merit, including an assessment of contributions that a student will make to the intellectual, cultural, or other aspects of campus life. - 2.
+Each applicant is judged individually and comprehensively and all achievements are evaluated in the context in which the student learned and lived, as well as the opportunities available to the student and how he or she responded to challenges.
+In keeping with Berkeley's status as a public institution, ability to pay fees and expenses is never a criterion in the admission decision. - 3.
+The admission process should select students of whom the campus will be proud, and who give evidence that they will use their education to make contributions to the intellectual, cultural, social, and political life of the State and the Nation. - 4.
+The admissions process should further the Regents' Policy that each campus should enroll a "...student body... that encompasses the broad diversity of cultural, racial, geographic, and socio-economic backgrounds characteristic of California."
+The process must also comport with state law, including Proposition 209. - 5.
+The admissions process should select only those students whose academic preparation ensures a strong likelihood that they will persist to graduation.

-6. The process should consider each applicant fairly, given the information available to the campus, and should seek to be perceived as fair by the various publics of the campus.